-When using the Windows Disk Management Utility, you may have come across an instruction that reads thus, "You must initialize a disk before Logical Disk Manager can access it.”
-Now, you may want to know if it's safe to initialize a disk, and whether initializing a disk would erase data.
+When using the Windows Disk Management Utility, you may have come across an instruction that reads thus, "You must initialize a disk before Logical Disk Manager can access it."
+This notice sounds urgent but you have no idea of whether it's safe to initialize a disk, and whether initializing a disk would erase data.

-This post will bring to your knowledge what happens to your data when you initialize a disk, how to recover files and data lost during disk initialization or formatting, and why Logical Disk Manager insisted that you must initialize a disk.
+This post will help you figure out why Logical Disk Manager insists that you initialize a disk, what happens to your data when you initialize a disk, and most importantly, how to recover lost data during disk initialization or formatting.

-One of these common hard dish issues could have caused Disk Manager to insist that you must initialize your hard disk.
+One of these common hard disk issues could have caused Disk Manager to insist that you initialize your hard disk.

-The hard drive is new and has never been connected to a computer.
+The hard drive is new and has never been connected to the computer.

-When Windows fail to find a valid partitioning table in the hard drive.
+Windows fails to find a valid partitioning table in the hard drive.

 Your hard drive is faulty, damaged, or corrupt.